dghuuloc/CS.Teach/ML/key_concepts.md

 ### Selection:
 * **Choosing the Right Algorithm:**
-  Selecting the appropriate algorithm based on the problem and data characteristics.
+  Selecting the appropriate machine learning algorithm for the task at hand (e.g., regression, classification, clustering, etc.).
 * **Understanding Algorithm Trade-offs:**
   Considering computational cost, scalability, and interpretability when selecting an algorithm.
+* **Model Architecture:**
+  Choosing the specific architecture of the chosen algorithm (e.g., the number of layers in a neural network).

 ### Training:
 * Supervised Learning: Training models with labeled data to predict outputs.